 One reason it gets confusing is that we’re talking about different things.
 A class or series of classes is an experience.
 A coven is an ongoing relationship.
 What makes sense in one context may seem very wrong in the other.

-Charges may be seen as reasonable or acceptable when:
+Charges may be seen as reasonable when:

 - There are substantial costs with hosting the event (renting space, providing significant supplies).

 - A class or workshop has a limited duration (And after that end date, you may not see the other people in the class – or the teacher – much or ever again.)

 - An event is open to everyone (or anyone who agrees to basic ground rules) rather than involving a substantial acceptance process.

 - The classes are designed on a mainstream educational model (you show up, you learn, you go away) rather than an ongoing community model (you show up, you collaborate, you do things together, you stick around and do it all over again.)